Baglihar Dam: Indus waters dispute

 During 1999-2004 India and Pakistan held several rounds of talks on the design of the project, but could not reach an agreement.
 After the failure of talks on 18 January 2005, Pakistan raised six objections to the World Bank, a broker and signatory of Indus Water Treaty.
 In April 2005 the World Bank determined the Pakistani claim as a ‘Difference’, a classification that is in-between the less serious ‘Question’ and the more serious ‘Dispute’.
 In May 2005, it appointed Professor Raymond Lafitte, a Swiss civil engineer as a neutral expert to adjudicate the difference.

 Lafitte declared his final verdict on 12 February 2007, in which he upheld some minor objections of Pakistan, requiring that pondage capacity be reduced by 13.5%, the height of dam be reduced by 1.5 meters, and power intake tunnels be raised by 3 meters, thereby limiting some flow control capabilities of the earlier design.
-However, he rejected Pakistani objections on height and gated control of the spillway, declaring that these featurees conformed to the engineering norms of the day.
+However, he rejected Pakistani objections on height and gated control of the spillway, declaring that these features conformed to the engineering norms of the day.
 Pakistan government expressed its disappointment at the outcome.

-The verdict acknowledged India's right to construct 'gated spillways' under Indus Water Treaty.
+The verdict acknowledged India's right to construct 'gated spillways' under the Indus Waters Treaty.
 The report allowed pondage of 32.56 million cubic meters against India's demand for 37.5 million cubic metres.
-The report also recommended reducing the height of freeboard from 4.5 m to 3.0 m.
+The report also recommended reducing the height of freeboard from 1.5 m to nil and surcharge storage unchanged at 3 m.
 The verdict permitted drawdown flushing to prevent silt accumulation in the reservoir which has enhanced the life of the reservoir to above 80 years.
 Without drawdown flushing, the reservoir would have been completely silted in 13 years period by 2017.

 On 1 June 2010, India and Pakistan had a meeting of the Permanent Indus Commission, where they resolved the issue relating to the initial filling of Baglihar dam.
 According to PTI, "the two sides discussed the issue at length without any prejudice to each other's stand...Indian and Pakistani teams resolved the issue relating to the initial filling of Baglihar dam after discussions."
 Pakistan also agreed not to raise the issue further.